aglavic/plotpy/README.txt

 ----- 1 - changes since version 0.5 -------
 - added support for treff data and image files
-  - create intensity maps from the detector data
+  - create intensity maps from the detector data, join scans
-  - extract specular reflectivity from those maps
+  - extract "true" specular reflectivity from those maps
   - fit the specular reflectivity with the pnr_multi.f90 program from E. Kentzinger
   - import structure information for fit from x-ray .ent file
 - added support for in12 data files
 - added support for DNS single crystal and powder data with additional functionality:
+  - fullauto mode for fast data analysis
   - transform to q-space, with variable omega-offset
   - correct for vanadium and background file
   - correct for flipping ratio